jtcriswell/SVA/README.md

 freebsd9_patch:
   A patch that will modify the FreeBSD 9.0 kernel source code to work on SVA.

-freebsd9_libc_patch:
-  A patch that will modify the FreeBSD 9.0 C library source code to SVA.

 autoconf:
   The source code to the AutoConf configure script.